|2014-01-06 - Getting from the airport Ljubljana|

-When your visit to Slovenia starts with flying in, you will land on Slovenia´s main international airport Ljubljana or in slovenian aerodrom Jožeta Pučnika.
+When your visit to Slovenia starts with flying in, you will land at Slovenia´s main international airport Ljubljana or in Slovenian aerodrom Jožeta Pučnika.
 If you didn´t pre-book a transfer to your destination, there are a few options available.
-The quickest is to take taxi stationed right in front of the exit from airport building.
-Of course like everywhere on the world this way of traveling is the most expensive.
-Using one of the taxis from airport taxi stand to the capital Ljubljana, which is some 25 km away, will cost you some 40 eur.
-Much cheaper are low cost taxi companies as Airtrail that offer fixed price 25 eur to Ljubljana city.
-Problem is just you need to prebook them otherwise you will wait some 30 minutes on your cab, which is not something you want after a long flight.
+The quickest is to take a taxi stationed right in front of the exit from the airport building.
+Of course like everywhere in the world this type of transfer is the most expensive one.
+Using one of the taxis from the airport taxi stand to the city center of Ljubljana, which is some 25 km away, will cost you some 60 euro.
+Much cheaper are low-cost taxi companies as Airtrail, which offer transfers from Ljubljana airport to Ljubljana city at a flat rate of 30 euro.
+The problem is just you need to prebook them in advance, otherwise, you will wait some 30 minutes on your cab, which is not something you want after a long flight.

-Third option is public transport.
-There is no train from the airport, only bus.
-Bus drives regulary from 5:00h in morning till 20:00h every full hour.
-Ticket to Ljubljana will cost you 4.5 eur and yourney last approximately 45 minutes.
-Tickets are purchased on bus, all buses are clean and safe.
-Checked personaly :)
+The third option is public transport.
+There is no train from the airport, only one bus line.
+The Bus drives regularly from 5:00h in the morning till 20:00h in the evening every full hour.
+A bus ticket to Ljubljana main train station will cost you 4.5 euro and the journey lasts approximately 45 minutes.
+Tickets are purchased on the bus, all the buses are clean and safe.
+Checked personally :)

 published by bigholidays